-As evidenced by increasing average annual temperatures and instances of wildfire, climate change impacts are starting to be prominent across Oregon and in Clackamas County.
+As evidenced by increasing average annual temperatures and wildfires, climate change impacts are starting to be prominent across Oregon and in Clackamas County.
 Historical climate data analysis and climate change modeling projections provide estimates for the types and scales of climate impacts expected in the region in the coming years.
 Of central interest are: